-Thomas appears on the 1901 census aged 5.
+Thomas is recorded on the 1901 census aged 5.
 He was living at 27 Brook Road Shotton with the rest of his family which comprised his father William Campden aged 30 a sheet iron roller (pudd), who had been born in Smethwick Staffordshire.
-His mother was Harriet E Campden 28 and she had been born in Moxley in Staffordshire which is where the three children had been born also.
+His mother was Harriet E Campden 28 and she had been born in Moxley in Staffordshire which is where the three children had been born.
 They were William H 7, Thomas 5 and Dorothy N 4.

 There is a card for Thomas (Shotton F 6) in the Flintshire Roll of Honour at the County Archive Office in Hawarden, Flintshire.
 It contains his name address and regimental details.
 It tells us he served for 15 months and is signed by his mother Mrs H Campden on the 4th January 1921 when she also signed William’s Card.